How to Visit the Louvre in 2026 Without Wasting Time

 Exploring the Louvre Through Decorative Arts and Display

-Before the Louvre overwhelms, it needs to be organised.
+Before the Louvre becomes overwhelming, it has to be planned.

 OPENING HOURS